-Part-time enrollment is more common in Texas than in the nation as a whole.
-As of fall 2018 about 52 percent of undergraduates in Texas were classified as full-time students.
-Full-time attendance is most common at private four-year universities, followed closely by proprietary colleges, then public four-year universities.
-At public two-year colleges, the largest sector by enrollments, less than a third of students attend full-time.
-Reasons for part-time enrollment vary but may pertain to financial concerns, like having limited funds for school expenses, trying to avoid student loans, or working more to provide for oneself and/or family.
+Part-time enrollment is more common in Texas than in the nation as a whole and within Texas much more prevalent at community colleges.
+As of fall 2018, about 52 percent of undergraduates in Texas were classified as full-time students.
+At public two-year colleges, the largest sector by enrollment, less than a third of students attend full-time.
+Reasons for part-time enrollment vary but may pertain to financial concerns, like having limited funds for school expenses, trying to avoid student loans, or working more hours to provide for oneself and/or family.
 For several reasons, students who attend part-time are more likely to drop out of school.